AI-boosted rare event sampling to characterize extreme weather

 \subsection{AI+RES accurately estimates long return period events}

-In both France and Chicago, AI+RES produces accurate, unbiased return period estimates up to 50,000 years, despite using ensembles with only $N=400$ walkers; see Fig.~\ref{fig:return_time_curves} (the 50,000-year limit is imposed by the size of our reference ensemble for validating the procedure).
-In stark contrast, DNS of the same computational cost ($N=400$) can only produce accurate return period estimates up to about 50 years, 1,000 times shorter.
+Figure~\ref{fig:return_time_curves} shows that, for both France and the U.S. Midwest, AI+RES produces accurate, unbiased return period estimates up to our reference ensemble limit of 50,000 years, despite using ensembles with only $N=400$ walkers.
+In stark contrast, DS of the same computational cost ($N=400$) can only produce accurate return period estimates up to about 50 years, 1,000 times shorter.
 This dramatic difference underscores the utility of RES when an {\it effective score function} can be identified.
-Moreover, Standard-RES saturates for return periods longer than about 100 years, falsely suggesting an upper limit on heatwave intensity.
-This indicates that persistence misses important trajectories to rare heat waves that the AI-based score function is able to identify effectively.
-The AI-DNS baseline is biased both in the mean and variability of the observable, producing return period estimates that fail even on a decadal timescale (the correct AI-DNS estimate at a return period of about 2,000 years in France is an accident of the curves crossing).
-It is notable that despite this failure of AI-DNS, the AI emulator's weather forecast skill can still serve as a useful score function by effectively ranking progress of walkers toward strong heat waves.
+Moreover, Standard-RES saturates for return periods longer than about 100 years, falsely suggesting an upper limit on heat wave intensity.
+This indicates that persistence misses important trajectories to rare heat waves that the AI-based score function is able to identify.
+The AI-DS baseline is biased both in the mean and variability of the observable, producing erroneous return period estimates even on a decadal timescale.
+The correct AI-DS estimate at a return period of about 2,000 years in France is an accident of the curves crossing.
+It is notable that, despite the errors in AI-DS, the AI emulator's weather forecast skill can still serve as a useful score function by effectively ranking progress of walkers toward strong heat waves.
 Finally, the correct return periods do fall within the uncertainty of the EVT baseline even at the longest timescales, but the uncertainty estimate is up to four times larger than that from AI+RES for return periods on the order of 10,000 years.
 The EVT estimates depend so strongly on the particular years fed into them that they cannot be relied on to produce accurate return period estimates.
 Also, EVT, unlike AI+RES, does not provide information about the identified extremes and their dynamics.